Binbrook, Ontario: History

 The Hamilton Public Library opened the Binbrook branch, which was established in 1966.
 The current, open concept design building opened to the public in 1982, and was renovated in April 2018.

 The community also has a community centre, arena, soccer fields, and the Binbrook Conservation area.

 Binbrook Agricultural Society

 The Binbrook Agricultural Society (BAS) is a volunteer-run organization established in 1854.

-Open seasonally, the Binbrook farmers' market has become a highly anticipated event highlighting local growers and artisans.
-The Market takes place at the Fairgrounds, which holds a special place in Canadian history as the host of one of North America's oldest Fall fairs.
-The Fairgrounds and Agricultural Hall are home to many community events and lie at the centre of the community.
+Open seasonally, the Binbrook farmers' market is an event highlighting local growers and artisans.
+The market takes place at the fairgrounds, which is the host of one of North America's oldest fall fairs.
+The fairgrounds and Agricultural Hall are home to many community events and lie at the centre of the community.

 Binbrook Conservation Area

 The Binbrook Conservation Area is a 396-hectare (978-acre) tract of land owned and operated by the Niagara Peninsula Conservation Authority.
 Of this area, 174 hectares (430 acres) are covered by picturesque Lake Niapenco.
 The area was purchased by the NPCA in 1968.
 The lake was formed after the completion of the 1971 dam.
 The dam was built to augment the Welland River's summer water flow and provide seasonal flood control.

 The lake is surrounded by open meadows, hardwood forests, and reforested areas.
-At one time, there were campgrounds in the conservation area.
+There were once campgrounds in the conservation area.
 The old campground access roads now provide the basis for many hiking trails at the Binbrook Conservation Area.